Chris-hughes10/pytorch-accelerated/docs/trainer.rst

     on_evaluation_run_end()

-The best way to understand how the :class:`~trainer.Trainer` works internally is by examining the source code for the :meth:`~trainer.Trainer.train` method;
+The best way to understand how the :class:`Trainer` works internally is by examining the source code for the :meth:`~trainer.Trainer.train` method;
 significant care has gone into making the internal methods as clean and clear as possible.